nsaylan/Clarusway-aws-devops/devops/hands-on/nexus/nexus-01-creating-maven-repositories/README.md

 touch pom.xml
 ```

-Open the POM in vim or vi or any other text editor in your terminal and add the following snippet:
+Open the POM in vim or vi or any other text editor in your terminal and add the following snippet.
+Be aware that the quotation marks in xmlns tag might not apear if you directly copy and paste the pom.xml content.
+Do not forget to fix that:

 ```
 <project xmlns=”http://maven.apache.org/POM/4.0.0″ xmlns:xsi=”http://www.w3.org/2001/XMLSchema-instance” xsi:schemaLocation=”http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd”>